-Ledger actively warns against scams on the Contact page, saying; “[The] Internet is full of scammers.
+Ledger actively warns against scams on the Contact page, saying, “[The] Internet is full of scammers.
 They might contact you by pretending to be someone from Ledger Support and asking for your 24-word recovery phrase.
 Never share your 24-word recovery phrase, even with Ledger Support.
-Ledger will never ask you for your 24-word recovery phrase.”
+No one from Ledger will ever ask you for your 24-word recovery phrase.”

 Receiving Phishing emailing from fake Ledger accounts?
 Learn How to Protect Yourself from Ledger Phishing Scams?

 Unfortunately, one of the reasons for this warning is in July 2020; Ledger suffered a serious cyber-breach.
 A total of 272,000 customers were affected, with 1 million email addresses, postal addresses, names, and other details leaked online.